A Presbyterian church convening diverse nationalities in Geneva

 Church of Scotland Geneva

-If you would like to take part in our online worship, please use our contact form to send us your email address and other details
+We worship every Sunday at 11:00 in the Auditoire de Calvin in the Old Town.
+If you would like to take part in our worship online, please use our contact form

 Activities and Groups